DIY Rotating Condiment Centerpiece.

 Place tape over the hole in the bottom of the inside of each flower pot.

 Fill the tiny pots with gourmet finishing salts and peppers, and any spices your guests might like.
-For finishing salt recipes that cost under $5 to make click here.

 This centerpiece, filled with an abundance of delicious condiments and spices, will transform your table and help create a memorable event!